glauberramos/visited-countries/README.md

 2 - After you changed the file the page will automatically update with the data.

+#The page is based on the 193 countries of the Member states of the United Nations.
+The map and the list itself contains more geographical areas than the original 193 contries, so be sure to add just valid countries to the countries.js file.

 3 - Enjoy your page and show it to everyone.